-The M4 is a compact M1911-style pistol used by the US military as one of two standard-issue sidearms, the other being the H&K M86.
+The M4 is a compact M1911-style pistol used by the US military as one of their two standard-issue sidearms, with the other being the H&K M86.

 |Weapon Designation:||Pistol, 9mm, Semiautomatic, M4|

 |Barrel Length:||4 in (101.6 mm)|